 It is absolutely essential that content editors use properly sized, web-optimized images.
 Image optimization goes both ways: Image file sizes should be neither too large nor too small or overly compressed.

 If you do not already have a good image optimizing tool (like Photoshop - see our guide) we've provided a link to an approved image optimizer.
-Unless you're already skilled at discerning optimization for web images, use the provided tool's default compression level, though editors can take the level down to 80 on images that you need to bring file size down further on, depending on the size of the image.
+Unless you're already skilled at discerning optimization for web images, use the provided tool's default compression level, though editors can take the level down to no less than 80 on images that you need to bring file size down further on, depending on the size of the image.

 So images must first be properly sized in width and then optimized, following the standards for width and file size detailed below:

 - Images displayed at 50% and under widths should be sized 800px wide and optimized to around 300k.
 Such images should never exceed a maximum of 350k or go below a minimum of 70k in file size.

 - Images displayed at 75% or 100% widths (like images in slideshows) should be sized 1600px wide and optimized to around 300k.
 Such images should never exceed a maximum of 400k or go below a minimum of 100k in file size.

 - Landscape-oriented images should be used, as these perform better than portrait image orientation in responsive site environments.